Observe and record animal behaviour

 • Dogs and cats may become destructive when stressed, chewing, scratching, or clawing furniture, doors, or other items.

-• Example: A dog chewing shoes or furniture when left alone, or a cat scratching walls or furniture excessively after moving to a new home.
+• Examples are a dog chewing shoes or furniture when left alone or a cat scratching walls or furniture excessively after moving to a new home.

 Excessive Drooling